philspokas/az400/readme.md

 # AZ-400 Exam Prep
 This material is intented to prepare you for the Microsoft Certified: DevOps Engineer Expert certification.

-This repo will include curriculum, references, study guides, and other prep material
+This repo includea curriculum, references, study guides, and other material that can be used to prepare for the exam.

+## About the exam
+Exam AZ-400: Designing and Implementing Microsoft DevOps Solutions tests a broad set of DevOps knowledge and generally doesn't dive too deep.

+This exam is a part of the [DevOps Engineer Expert](https://learn.microsoft.com/en-us/credentials/certifications/devops-engineer/) certification.
+Microsoft exams AZ-102 or AZ-204 is a pre-req to the certification so you can expect to see some questions related to Azure Architecture and Azure Development on the exam.

 ## General Approach